The Best Hotels to Book in Cartagena, Colombia

 A former private house with atmospheric decor, Casa India Catalina is located in Cartagena’s historic center.
 The house was remodelled into a Cartagena hotel Colombian artist Fernando Botero and his first wife, Gloria de Zea.
 This hotel has a wonderful intimate ambience as it only has 23 bedrooms, all featuring air conditioning, cable TV, free wifi and a minibar.
 All the rooms were given an incredible refit by the owners’ daughter, Lina, in 2013.

 Casa del Coliseo Boutique Hotel

 Casa La Fe is a lovely four-star hotel run by a British-Colombian pair.
-This boutique hotel has a relaxed and friendly vibe an boasts an exotic, plant-filled interior courtyard and a spacious rooftop with its very own Jacuzzi.
+This boutique hotel has a relaxed and friendly vibe, and boasts an exotic, plant-filled interior courtyard and a spacious rooftop with its very own hot tub.
 Stay at one of the slightly higher-priced rooms and you’ll be treated to a balcony overlooking Plaza Fernandez de Madrid.
 The hotel offers free bike hire for those brave enough to endure the city’s heat.

 Sofitel Legend Santa Clara

 Courtesy of Sofitel Legend Santa Clara Cartagena / Booking.com

 If you’re looking to stay in the finest hotel in Cartagena, try Sofitel Santa Clara.
 Located in the old town’s most iconic square, this hotel was once a convent and has now been transformed into a five-star hotel featuring four bars and the largest pool in the city’s old town.
 Luxurious yet effortlessly classy, this hotel provides an outstanding accommodation experience.
 While it isn’t cheap, this is a hotel like no other in Cartagena, offering a perfect blend between colonial architecture and modern comforts.
 Come and enjoy their first-class spa.